-• freeEnergy < is free energy perturbation active? >
+freeEnergy < is free energy perturbation active? >

+Acceptable Values: on or off

+Default Value: off

 Description: Specifies whether or not free energy perturbation is active.
 If it is set to off, then no free energy perturbation is performed.
 If it is set to on, then the free energy perturbation calculation specified in freeEnergyConfig parameters is executed.